-In terms of structuring a private M&A transaction in South Africa, there are three primary options available to the parties - a sale of the shares in the target company from the vendor shareholders to the acquirer, a sale of the target company's business (or a portion thereof) to the acquirer or a merger.
+In terms of structuring a private M&A transaction in South Africa, there are three primary options available to the parties - a sale of the shares in the target company from the vendor shareholders to the acquirer, a sale of the target company's business (or a portion thereof) to the acquirer, or a merger.

 Historically, a sale of shares was the preferred route for implementing a private M&A acquisition, given that it is usually cheaper, simpler and quicker than a purchase of a business.
-A sale of shares avoids the logistical issues inherent in transferring each individual asset and liability of a business and allows for the business to continue unaffected.
-In particular, it often avoids the need to procure governmental and/or third party consents which may be required to transfer things like licences, intellectual property or contracts.
-The only possible area where potential formalities may arise is if there are any change of control provisions in any of the company's contracts, or if a change of control of the holder of a licence requires government approval.
-A sale of shares also does not necessitate a transfer of employees, as the employees will simply continue with their employment with the target company.
-Although in terms of the South African Labour Relations Act, 1995, the employees of a business which is sold as a going concern will automatically be transferred as a matter of law to the purchaser, the purchaser will need to ensure that it employs the employees were employed by the seller.
-If, for example, an employee has certain medical aid and pension fund benefits with the seller, he or she would be entitled to similar or greater benefits from the purchaser.
+A sale of shares avoids the logistical issues inherent in transferring each individual asset and liability of a business and allows for the business to continue largely unaffected.
+In particular, it often avoids the need to procure governmental and/or third-party consents which may be required to transfer things like licences, intellectual property or contracts.
+One area where potential formalities usually arise is if there are any change of control provisions in any of the company's contracts, or if a change of control of the holder of a licence requires government approval.

+A sale of shares also does not necessitate a transfer of employees, as the employees will simply continue their employment with the target company.
+Although in terms of the South African Labour Relations Act, 1995, the employees of a business which is sold as a going concern will automatically be transferred as a matter of law to the purchaser, the purchaser will need to ensure that it employes the employees on terms and conditions which are no less favourable than those on which the employees were employed by the seller.
+If, for example, an employee has certain medical aid and pension fund benefits with the seller, they would be entitled to similar or greater benefits from the purchaser.

-Since the coming into effect of the Companies Act in 2011, and the introduction into South Africa of the statutory merger provisions which provide for one entity to merge into another or for two or more entities to amalgamate into a new separate entity, the market has seen a slow increase in the number of transactions making use of this statutory procedure.
+Since the Companies Act came into effect, and the introduction into South Africa of the statutory merger provisions which provide for one entity to merge into another or for two or more entities to amalgamate into a new separate entity, the market has seen a slow increase in the number of transactions making use of this statutory procedure.
 The merger procedure provided for in the Companies Act is, on the face of it, relatively straightforward and flexible.
-In theory, the merger procedure has an advantage over the sale of business in that it provides for the automatic transfer of property and obligations of the merging parties as well as the dissolution by operation of law of non-surviving entities without the additional costs, formalities and time to transfer the business and need to go through formal liquidation proceedings.
+The merger procedure has an advantage over the sale of business in that it provides for the automatic transfer of property and obligations of the merging parties, as well as the dissolution by operation of law of non-surviving entities, without the additional costs, formalities and time to transfer the business and need to go through formal liquidation proceedings.

 Logistical considerations aside, however, there may be specific benefits for a purchaser in implementing a sale of business.
-The key advantage of a sale of business, is that the purchaser is able to cherry pick the assets it requires, and only assume known and quantified liabilities.
+The key advantage of a sale of business is that the purchaser is able to cherry-pick the assets it requires, and only assume known and quantified liabilities.
 A sale of business also only requires the approval of the shareholders of the selling entity, unlike the merger which requires approval from all merging entities shareholders.